-- (a) "Convenience Fee" is a fee charged in connection with electronic filing that is in addition to regular filing fees.
-A Convenience Fee charged by the County Clerk will be considered as a court cost. - (b) "County Clerk" means the DALLAS COUNTY Clerk. - (c) "Document" means a pleading, plea, motion, application, request, exhibit, brief, memorandum of law, paper, or other instrument in paper form or electronic form. - (d) "Electronic Filing" is a process by which a filer files a court document with the county clerk's office by means of an online computer transmission of the document in electronic form.
-For purposes of these rules, the process does not include the filing of faxed documents which is described as the "electronic filing of documents" in Section 51.801, Government Code.
+- (a) "Convenience fee" is a fee charged in connection with electronic filing that is in addition to regular filing fees.
+A Convenience Fee charged by the County Clerk will be considered as a court cost. - (b) "County clerk" means the Henderson County Clerk. - (c) "Digitized signature" means a graphic image of a handwritten signature.

-- (e) "Electronic Filing Service Provider (EFSP)" is a business entity that provides electronic filing services and support to its customers (filers).
-An attorney or law firm may act as an EFSP. - (f) "Electronic Service" is a method of serving a document upon a party in a case by electronically transmitting the document to that party's e-mail address. - (g) "Electronically File" means to file a document by means of electronic filing. - (h) "Electronically Serve" means to serve a document by means of electronic service. - (i) "Filer" means a person who files a document, including an attorney. - (j) "Party" means a person appearing in any case or proceeding, whether represented or appearing pro se, or an attorney of record for a party in any case or proceeding. - (k) "Regular Filing Fees" are those filing fees charged in connection with traditional filing. - (l) "Rules" are the DALLAS COUNTY Local Rules of the Probate Courts concerning the Electronic Filing of Documents. - (m) "Traditional Filing" is a process by which a filer files a paper document with a clerk or a judge.
+- (d) "Document" means a pleading, plea, motion, application, request, exhibit, brief, memorandum of law, paper, or other instrument in paper form or electronic form.
+The term does not include court orders. - (e) "Electronic filing" is a process by which a filer files a court document with the county clerk's office by means of an online computer transmission of the document in electronic form.
+For purposes of these rules, the process does not include the filing of faxed documents which is described as the "electronic filing of documents" in Section 51.801, Government Code. - (f) "Electronic filing service provider (EFSP)" is a business entity that provides electronic filing services and support to its customers (filers).
+An attorney or law firm may act as an EFSP. - (g) "Electronic order" means a computerized, non-paper court order that a judge signs by applying his or her digitized signature to the order.
+A digitized signature is a graphic image of the judge's handwritten signature. - (h) "Electronic service" is a method of serving a document upon a party in a case by electronically transmitting the document to that party's e-mail address. - (i) "Electronically file" means to file a document by means of electronic filing. - (j) "Electronically serve" means to serve a document by means of electronic service. - (k) "Filer" means a person who files a document, including an attorney. - (l) "Party" means a person appearing in any case or proceeding, whether represented or appearing pro se, or an attorney of record for a party in any case or proceeding. - (m) "Regular filing fees" are those filing fees charged in connection with traditional filing. - (n) "Rules" are the Henderson County Local Rules of the County Courts concerning the Electronic Filing of Documents. - (o) "Traditional court order" means a court order that is on paper. - (p) "Traditional filing" is a process by which a filer files a paper document with a clerk or a judge.